BarbaraAngelesOrtiz/Prediccion-Hospitalaria-agents-automation/Readme.md

 The system combines data integration, occupancy analysis, and automatic alerts sent via Telegram.

-The CSV files of historical data and forecasting predictions are a product of this project [Predictive Model of Resources in Hospitalized in Spain](https://github.com/BarbaraAngelesOrtiz/Proyecto-Predicci-n-hospitalaria)
+The CSV files of historical data and forecasting predictions are a product of this project [Predictive model of resources for hospitalized people in Spain](https://github.com/BarbaraAngelesOrtiz/Proyecto-Predicci-n-hospitalaria)

 ---